isomerpages/moe-nationaljc/_experience/Character/Student Management & Discipline.md

-After obtaining approval for early excuse from the Personal Mentor, students are to approach the General Office Reception counter to sign out their early excuse using the online blue form system.
+After obtaining approval for early excuse from the Personal Mentor, students are to approach the General Office Reception counter to sign out their early excuse using the <b>online blue form system</b>.
 It is considered an act of truancy if a student signs out their early excuse without obtaining approval.